 Ironically, patients admitted to hospitals are often eating unhealthy foods that can exacerbate chronic conditions and may not be getting adequate nutrition.
 A study published in JAMA found that roughly one-third of patients that were admitted to a university hospital became malnourished.1

 There is a growing movement, however, towards reforming the food served at hospitals throughout the world.
-Take for instance the inspiring story of a Michelin-star restaurant chef in Berlin, Patrick Wodni, who left his job at a restaurant to create a nutritional food healthier, organic, and more delicious meals for patients at a local hospital.
+Take for instance the inspiring story of a Michelin-star restaurant chef in Berlin, Patrick Wodni, who left his job at a restaurant to create a nutritional menu of healthier, organic, and more delicious meals for patients at a local hospital.
 He is able to provide five-star restaurant quality food for just $5.50 per patient per day thanks to economies of scale, and he uses locally sourced ingredients.
 In his menu, meat is offered only three times a week along with a fish dish on Fridays, shifting the plate towards fresh fruits and vegetables.2

 A similar shift is taking place in the United States in places such as the John Muir Medical Center in San Francisco and the University Medical Center of Princeton at Plainsboro, New Jersey.3,4 In fact, some hospitals have people who talk to the patients about the menu and take their order.
 The patients have multiple options to choose from such as fresh spring salad with dried nuts or Mahi Mahi covered in mango salsa with sweet potato fries on the side.
 Other hospitals are eliminating food and drink options with unhealthy amounts of sugar altogether.5